VR Development: Intro to Creating Virtual Reality Content

 Pen and paper.
-Although the 360 degree world has different from traditional rectangular screen dimensions, you still need to prototype and create 2D wireframes for the UI part of your project.
-Some experienced designers even created printable templates that can be converted into virtual sketches: check out this 360 panorama grid and a VR storyboard template.
+Although the 360-degree world is different from traditional rectangular screen dimensions, you still need to prototype and create 2D wireframes for the UI part of your project.
+Some experienced designers even created printable templates that can be converted into virtual sketches: Check out this 360 panorama grid and a VR storyboard template.

 Example of a sketch for virtual reality

 3ds Max and Maya.
 These Autodesk products are standards in modeling, sculpting, animation, lighting, and visual effects.
 Many if not most game and movie elements are designed using one of them.
-Which is both a blessing and a curse since their robust nature makes it a challenging task to learn.
-They are not exactly budget and require a true master to take advantage of.
+Which is both a blessing and a curse since their robust nature makes them challenging to learn.
+They are not exactly cheap and require a true master to put them to work effectively.
 Consider them when you have time and money to spare.

 Cinema 4D.
-Another advanced tool, Cinema 4D is a less widespread tool with a ton of plug-ins and a milder learning curve when compared to Maya, for example.
-It’s popular among small teams and single artists, and unlike Autodesk products, available for Mac OS.
+Another advanced tool, Cinema 4D, while not as widely used, has a ton of plug-ins and a milder learning curve when compared to Maya, for example.
+It’s popular among small teams and single artists, and unlike Autodesk products is available for Mac OS.

-To develop interactive virtual reality experiences you most and foremost need a game engine.
+To develop interactive virtual reality experiences, your absolute must-have is a game engine.
 Game and VR engines are programs specifically aimed at creating rich, immersive, and realistic worlds that require programming and graphic design skills.
-Most popular VR engines today are free (at least to a certain point), easily integrated with VR platform-specific SDKs (software development kits) and allow for heavy customization with APIs.
+Most popular VR engines today are free (at least to a certain point), easily integrated with VR platform-specific SDKs and allow for heavy customization with APIs.

-While mobile development suggests that you use different tech stack for every operating system (unless you’re using one of the cross-platform methods), most VR engines allow you to publish your app on all main platforms.
-While there are tons of engines on the market to explore, we’ll give you a quick overview of the main ones to give you a headstart.
+While mobile development suggests that you use a different tech stack for every operating system (unless you’re using one of the cross-platform methods), most VR engines allow you to publish your app on all main platforms.
+While there are tons of engines on the market to explore, we’ll give you a quick overview of the main ones.

 Unity.
-Considered the de facto tool for beginning VR engineers, Unity supports all main VR devices and file formats used by different 3D building applications including Cinema4D, 3D Max, Maya, and more.
+Considered the mandatory tool for beginning VR engineers, Unity supports all main VR devices and file formats used by different 3D building applications including Cinema4D, 3D Max, Maya, and more.
 It uses C# – object-oriented scripting language – to write commands for game objects and the overall logic of your virtual world.
 One of Unity’s biggest pros is the huge community-based asset store for free and paid 3D objects, textures, and audio files.
-The product is also free before you start earning more than $100k yearly from your app.
-Finally, the community is unmatched with 45 percentof game devs preferring Unity over any other engine.
+The product is also free until you start earning over $100k a year from your app.
+Finally, the community is unmatched with over 50 percent of games across mobile, PC, and console being made with Unity.

 Unreal Engine.
-Second in line after Unity with around 17 percent of the market is Unreal Engine.
+Second in line after Unity is Unreal Engine.
 This tool uses C++ language which is considered more difficult than C# or Java and requires some C++ programming knowledge before getting started.
 There’s also an alternative scripting method called Blueprints Visual Scripting which allows designers and programmers to work in collaboration using the same range of tools.

-Unreal uses a different pricing model – the engine is free to use until you earn $3k a quarter and then you have to pay 5 percent of the revenue from your app.
-It’s a more complex and sophisticated tool compared to Unity which is compromised by better performance and arguably the most realistic look among other engines.
+Unreal uses a different pricing model – the engine is free to use until you earn your first $1 million, then you have to pay 5 percent royalty.
+It’s a more complex and sophisticated tool compared to Unity, which is compromised by better performance and arguably the most realistic look among other engines.
 Just like Unity, it supports all main VR devices.